HecurC/XDCoin/README.md

 My crypto token.

-Will be available soon :>
+Info about it'll be available soon :>